Facundo Velazco

-Facundo Ezequiel Velazco Flores (born 19 March 1999) is an Argentine footballer who plays as a left midfielder for Chilean club San Marcos de Arica.
+Facundo Ezequiel Velazco Flores (born 19 March 1999) is an Argentine footballer who plays as a left midfielder for Chilean club Cobreloa.

 Club career

 Born in Salta, Argentina, Velazco started his career with Independiente.
 In January 2021, he signed with Juventud Antoniana in the Torneo Federal B and got the promotion to the Torneo Federal A a year later.

 In the second half of 2023, Velazco moved abroad and signed with Paraguayan club Nacional.

 In January 2025, Velazco moved to Chile and signed with San Marcos de Arica.
 He scored a goal in his debut with them in the 2–2 draw against Coquimbo Unido for the Copa Chile on 28 January 2025.
+The next year, he switched to Cobreloa.